All Episodes

 And we recognize that our legal immigration system needs to be reformed.

-We also recognize, because conservatism's always been about common sense, that we do have this existing problem that has to be dealt with in the best way possible.
+We also recognize, because conservatism has always been about common sense, that we do have this existing problem that has to be dealt with in the best way possible.

-Well intentioned, but counterproductive, because A, they granted a blanket amnesty to three million people at the time, or that was the estimate.
+Now, it was dealt with in 1986 in a way that was counterproductive, well-intentioned, but counterproductive, because, A, they granted a blanket amnesty to 3 million people at the time, or that was the estimate.

 And B, they didn't do any of the enforcement mechanisms.